augusto-rosa/covid19-data-pipeline/README.md

 Automating data refreshes via Azure Data Factory.

-This end-to-end solution is a practical example of using modern cloud-based BI tools to tackle real-world public health challenges.
+💡 This end-to-end solution is a practical example of using modern cloud-based BI tools to deal with real-world public health challenges.